Tooth Fairy Letters That Can Elate Your Kid’s Morning

 The Tooth Fairy

-- Here’s an example for tooth fairy letters for a girl:
+- Here’s an example of tooth fairy letters for a girl:

 I see that tooth that’s been bothering you finally fell off, well Congratulations!
 You’ve been patient and careful with it and for that, I’m really impressed.
 I couldn’t wait to come pick it up, thank you for leaving such a clean tooth behind for me.
 In return you get this money; it’s all yours to do as you like!